Colorado & Southern #22, a 2-6-0 Baldwin Mogul locomotive, circa 1900. Note the large oil-fired

 box headlight, short smoke box and the absence of a steam-powered generator.

-So in On3, "O" refers to the scale.
-But what does "n3" mean?
+So in On3, "O" refers to the scale but what does "n3" mean?
 This is easy to explain.
-Most railroads in Europe and North America etc. operate on what's known as standard gauge (4' 8½" spacing between the rails).
+Most railroads in Europe and North America etc. operate on what's known as standard gauge i.e. 4' 8½" spacing between the rails.
 The "n3" refers to the narrower rail spacing of 3 feet - as used on less traveled short lines where lower construction costs were critical.

 While there is a lot of interest in On30 (30" gauge) trains these days, the truth is only a few railroads were built to this standard.
-3' (or 36") gauge was far more common with short lines especially in the era that I am modeling.
+3' (or 36") gauge was far more common with short lines (with respect to actual track mileage laid) especially in the era that I am modeling.

 In terms of era and place, I'm modeling the North American Pacific Northwest roughly between 1880 and 1920.

-The projects opposite will eventually be used on a new On3 layout that I am planning to build - The Elk Valley Lumber Co.
+The projects opposite will eventually be used on a new On3 layout that I am planning to build in the basement of our home.
+This layout will be known as the Elk Valley Lumber Co.

 Questions or comments?
 You can contact me at